tkaprol/postage-plugin/readme.md

 This WordPress plugin allows to send e-mails from Postageapp.com.

-This plugin was tested at 3.5.1
+This plugin was tested at 3.5.1.
+Please create an issue for any feedback.

 ## Contents